 In the market for a sinh?
 If travel to Laos is not in your plans, the silk skirts are easily found online – but offered at considerably higher prices.
 If you’re headed to Laos, do opt to purchase in a fair-trade shop or collective, or directly from a merchant.

 My first purchase came at the non-touristic Phonsavan market in northeastern Laos.
 The young woman working at the market stall, a tiny baby slung across her back, did not speak any English.
 My Laotian was also lacking (limited only to the basic sabaidee – hello and khawp jai lai lai – thank you).
 Nevertheless using gestures befitting cavewomen, we successfully navigated the transaction and I became the proud owner of a radiant red sinh.

 I purchased the deep blue silk skirt (above) at a cultural center in Tai Dam, Laos.
 The skirt was made by this young woman’s mother and proceeds went to a collective.

-Certainly, memories are most often the best souvenirs.
-But, have you brought back any special trinkets from your travels with a unique story?
+Certainly, memories are most often the best souvenirs, but have you brought back any special trinkets from your travels that have a unique story?

 Photography & text © Tricia A. Mitchell .
 All Rights Reserved.